 LESA is designed to determine the quality of land for agricultural uses and to assess a site for long term agricultural economic viability.
 The LESA is a 100-point maximum numerical value based on two parts - Land Evaluation (LE) and Site Assessment (SA).
 The LE is based upon the inherent ability of the soils of a parcel to produce commonly grown crops.
 The LE counts as 1/3 of the total score.
 The SA is a value based on the proximity of the parcel to agricultural areas.
 Parcels further from developed areas rank higher for protection.
 The SA counts for 2/3 of the LESA score.
+Of this parcel, 0 percent or 0 acres are considered

-Of this parcel, 7.7 percent or 3.5 acres are considered Farmland of Statewide Importance.
+Of this parcel, 0 percent or 0 acres are considered Farmland of Statewide Importance.

-The LE value for this site is 27 and the SA value is 43 for a total LESA score of 70.
-This score represents low protection effort warranted.
+The LE value for this site is 24 and the SA value is 42 for a total LESA score of 66.
+This score represents Low Protection effort warranted.